jgranstrom/sass-extract/README.md

 **sass-extract** has plugin support which can be used to modify the behavior and output of the extraction process.

-A plugin is a simple object containing a `run()` function.
+A plugin is a simple object containing a `run(options)` function.
 This will be called at each extraction run.
 The run function should return a plugin interface with a function for each stage of the process where the plugin want to be injected.
 Each hook can return a modified version of its input which will modify the final output.
 Plugins are run in order as a pipeline, and one plugin can modify the input of a plugin later in the chain.
 Plugins can store state between stages within the `run` function as it is called once for each extraction run.
+Plugins provided to the plugin through `render` or `extract` APIs will be passed as the only argument to the `run` function.

 For examples see the bundled plugins in `src/plugins`.